THE “FREE” NUTRITIONAL BALANCING PROGRAM

 The program is divided into 1) the diet, 2) the nutritional supplements and 3) the healing procedures.
 This is a summary, and more explanation follows.

-Eat 2-3 cups of pressure-cooked vegetables three times a day or with each meal.
+Eat 2-3 cups of well-cooked vegetables three times a day.
 That is a total of 6 to 9 cups of cooked vegetables each day.
 This is the most important part of the nutritional balancing diets.

 The favored vegetables.
 Eat some of these with every meal.
 They include onions (white, red, yellow, green, cipolline, boiler, red pearl and gold pearl), shallots, leeks, garlic, carrots, daikon radish, Brussels sprouts, cauliflower (white, orange and purple, and including the leaves), red cabbage, rutabaga, green beans, and broccolini or broccolette.
 Remember, have some of these with each meal.